MarkAHamann/FridayNightBuilds/Explainers/dB.md

 -8 is -20 + 12
 ```

 See what's going on?
 First number is a multiple of 10, and the second is a multiple of 3.
+Pick some random integers and express them as the sum of a multiple of 10 and a low multiple of 3.
+You'll see that it's pretty easy.

 ## The Multiple of 10